toggle widgets don't always send their state with preset

 File Added: jmod.template.control.xml

-#2 Updated by Pascal Baltazar about 10 years ago
+#2 Updated by Pascal Baltazar over 10 years ago

 - Status changed from New to Resolved